ppriewe88/powerpals/README.md

-# powerpals
+# PowerPals

-Contains my first python project - a 2D-rpg (role play game) where you wander a small map encountering enemies and fighting round based fights.
+Contains my first Python project – a 2D-RPG (role-playing game) where you wander a small map, encountering enemies and fighting round-based battles.
 Python, terminal-based.
 Lots of fun!

+## How to Play

-To play the game, import project files in a single root:
+To play the game, import all project files into a single root directory:

-- class_powerpal.py
+- `class_powerpal.py`
-- class_wanderer.py
+- `class_wanderer.py`
-- console.py
+- `console.py`
-- helpers.py
+- `helpers.py`
-- main.py
+- `main.py`
-- map.py
+- `map.py`
-- powerpal_art.py
+- `powerpal_art.py`

+Start `main.py`.
-Start main.py.
-Best, start in terminal directly (running in console does not allow "static" UI, as screen clearing functions are not available there).
+**Tip:** It's best to run it directly in the terminal, as running in a console does not allow a "static" UI (screen clearing functions are not available there).

+## Gameplay

-For the gameplay, you will find all the instructions in the game itself!
+You'll find all instructions within the game itself.
 Enjoy playing!

+## Additional Information

-If you prefer to have a rather high level impression of the project, check out the project documentation or the gameplay flowchart!
+If you prefer a high-level impression of the project, check out the **project documentation** or the **gameplay flowchart**.

+👉 **There is also a short DEMO VIDEO available!
+Easy to find, have a look!**

 Best,
 Patrick